 There are several ways to update or change your authentication information:

-- You can also log in to Office 365, open your account information, then click security info settings.
+- You can also log in to Microsoft 365, open your account information, then click security info settings.
 These steps are outlined in both the register and set up MFA and set up the Microsoft authenticator app tutorials.

 - Visit Microsoft's additional security verification or change two factor verification and settings help pages for additional information.

 I am an international student or I will be traveling abroad.
 Which authentication method should I choose?

 OIT recommends configuring the Microsoft Authenticator App in case your country code is not available.
 However, when enrolling your device, you’ll find that there is a comprehensive list of international calling codes that are available to select from.